fierceoj/triage-tools/hancitor_c2/README.md

 # Decode Hancitor Post-Infection Traffic
 Decode Hancitor C2 traffic streams and extract C2 URL IOCs.
 This script base64-decodes the C2 response and XORs the resulting bytes object with hex key 7a.

+[Here](https://null-byte.wonderhowto.com/forum/to-decode-hancitor-c2-traffic-streams-and-extract-url-iocs-with-python-0319212/) is a more detailed walk-through of the decoding logic.

 ### Usage
 ```python3 hancitor_c2.py <encoded_traffic>``` <br/>